Ian McShane: Career

 In the United Kingdom, McShane's best known role is antiques dealer Lovejoy in the eponymous series (1986, 1991–1994).
-Long before Lovejoy, McShane was a pin-up as a result of appearances in such television series as Wuthering Heights (1967, as Heathcliff), Jesus of Nazareth (1977, as Judas Iscariot), and Disraeli (1978)—as well as films like Sky West and Crooked (1965), If It's Tuesday, This Must Be Belgium, Battle of Britain (both 1969), Pussycat, Pussycat, I Love You (1970), Sitting Target (1972), The Last of Sheila (1973), and The Fifth Musketeer (1979).
+Long before Lovejoy, McShane was a pin-up as a result of appearances in such television series as Wuthering Heights (1967, as Heathcliff), Jesus of Nazareth (1977, as Judas Iscariot), and Disraeli (1978)—as well as films such as Sky West and Crooked (1965), If It's Tuesday, This Must Be Belgium, Battle of Britain (both 1969), Pussycat, Pussycat, I Love You (1970), Sitting Target (1972), The Last of Sheila (1973) and The Fifth Musketeer (1979).

-He has also enjoyed success in the United States as Don Lockwood in Dallas, and is known for the role of Al Swearengen in the HBO series Deadwood, for which he won the 2005 Golden Globe Award for Best Actor in a Television Drama.
+He has also enjoyed success in the United States as Don Lockwood in Dallas and is known for the role of Al Swearengen in the HBO series Deadwood, for which he won the 2005 Golden Globe Award for Best Actor in a Television Drama.
 He was also nominated at the 2005 Emmy Award and Screen Actors Guild Awards.

-Among science fiction fans, McShane is known for playing Robert Bryson in Babylon 5: The River of Souls.
-In a 2004 interview with The Independent, McShane stated that he wished he had turned down the role of Bryson as the technical dialogue was a struggle. and he found looking at Martin Sheen, who wore an eye in the middle of his forehead, to be the most embarrassing experience that he had ever had while acting.
+Among science fiction fans McShane is known for playing Robert Bryson in Babylon 5: The River of Souls.
+In a 2004 interview with The Independent, McShane stated that he wished he had turned down the role of Bryson since the technical dialogue was a struggle and he found looking at Martin Sheen, who wore an eye in the middle of his forehead, to be the most embarrassing experience that he had ever had while acting.

-In 1985, McShane appeared as MC on Grace Jones' Slave to the Rhythm, a concept album featuring his narration interspersed throughout.
-It sold over a million copies worldwide.
+In 1985 McShane appeared as MC on Grace Jones' Slave to the Rhythm, a concept album featuring his narration interspersed throughout.
+It sold more than a million copies worldwide.

-In 1992, he recorded and released a solo studio album, From Both Sides Now, in which he sang cover versions of popular songs.
+In 1992 he recorded and released a solo studio album, From Both Sides Now, in which he sang cover versions of popular songs.
 The album reached number 40 in the UK Albums Chart.